Lysander/snippets/Mono/SoapXmlMessages/README.md

 ------------------------------------------------------------

-SOAP dropped its [acronym](http://en.wikipedia.org/wiki/SOAP#History) long time ago - also I had always the impression, that SOAP is a complex beast like C++, now it is clearer than ever to me, why that was a good and consequent move!
+SOAP dropped its [acronym](http://en.wikipedia.org/wiki/SOAP#History) long time ago - although I had always the impression, that SOAP is a complex beast like C++, now it is clearer than ever to me, why that was a good and consequent move!

 It's quite **simple**: SOAP is not simple, instead it is dauting and cumbersome!

-Of course good tooling can, should, even better must and - in fact - does support the developer in implementing SOAP-webservices and clients, but almost every task you wanna do besides the straight calling of a service is ending up in implementing thousands of interfaces.
+Of course good tooling can, should, even better must and - in fact - does support the developer in implementing SOAP-webservices and clients in C#, but almost every task you wanna do besides the straight calling of a service is ending up in implementing thousands of interfaces.